 When she stood back and held up the shirt for inspection, she realised Garrus had already shed his armour and was busy peeling off his bodysuit.
 A question about the visibility of the grease marks died on her lips.
 She averted her eyes, overcome with a strange, discomforting shyness.
 It was hardly the first time they'd seen each other naked; dressing wounds in the field left little room for modesty.
 But something about their cramped quarters, their isolation from the Normandy and her recent drunken confessions had her awareness of his proximity pinging off the charts.
 Feeling thoroughly stupid, she gathered up her street clothes and made for the bathroom.

 Investigating the tiny space, she discovered a single bare bulb above a cracked sink.
 Porcelain, even.
 This place is a history museum, she mused.
 There was a feeling of disconnection about the planet to Shepard, like it had somehow been fumbled and dropped out of modern galactic life.
 She clicked out the joins on her chestplate and lifted it over her head, glancing at her forearm.
 Even her state of the art omnitool was awash with static.
-They were isolated from the rest of civilisation in every sense.
+They were isolated from the rest of civilization in every sense.
 Pulling off her undersuit and stepping into the simple button-up and pants, she wondered if she could covertly get a message to Tali.
 The Normandy had drifted long out of point-to-point range, and she had the feeling her optimistic promise of an overnight return was going to be broken.